 Give your opinion in the concluding paragraph.
-Elaborate the points by arguing logically and con vincingly.

 WRITING

 - In groups of four, discuss in favour of or against the topic: - "New technology is common, New thinking is rare." - Each group presents their points and the whole class brainstorms on the topic. - Jot down all the points discussed. - Write an argumentative article giving logical and relevant reasons along with your points of view.